-I don’t think you’re an open book to people just from the type of games you play, I mean just because I, Simon Barker play a Grand Theft Auto game, that doesn’t necessarily make me a threat to society does it?
+I don’t think you’re an open book to people just from the type of video games you play, I mean just because I, Simon Barker play a Grand Theft Auto game, that doesn’t necessarily make me a threat to society, does it?
 Despite what certain people would have you know about games such as these.
 What does playing certain video games say about me?

 However, that said if people were to play the following games they could perhaps get an insight into who I am as a person and therefore get to me know on a certain level — or at least I can interpret what I think playing these games say about me.
 I mean, if you were to play them you’d take your own personal experiences away from them which may not be what I would, don’t you think?

-World of Warcraft – MMO means that its not just a single player game – you are compared to others and therefore I feel as though your achievements mean more which is why I think that I could never really get into a single-player RPG game such as Oblivion.
-It looked a cool game, but for me, the sense of community and true interaction wasn’t there, so I couldn’t justify investing the time into it, especially when I could be working towards other goals in a game such as WoW!
-That’s usually a good thing, but obviously other people can then let you down…take a look at the Leeroy Jenkins video!
+What you do in the game can also be compared to others and therefore I feel as though your achievements mean more, which is why I think that I could never really get into a single-player RPG game such as Oblivion.
+It looked like a cool game, but for me, the sense of community and true interaction wasn’t there.
+So I couldn’t justify investing a large number of hours into playing it, especially when I could be working together with others towards mutual goals in a game such as WoW!

 What games would you suggest someone play if they wanted to get to know you better?
-Can you tell what kind of person somebody is from the games that they play?
+Can you tell what kind of person somebody is just from a list of the games that they play?
 Or does each game require further analysis of which specific elements appeal to you?